straszydto/GNOR_V4/README.md

 6. In the search box, type **NeoPixelBus**.
 7. Locate **NeoPixelBus by Makuna**.
 8. Click **Install** and wait for the installation to complete.
-9. In the search box, type **MPU6050**.
-10. Locate the **MPU6050** library required for your project.
-11. Click **Install** and wait for the installation to complete.
-12. Confirm that all three libraries are installed before continuing.
+9. Confirm that both libraries are installed before continuing.

 ### Step 5 - Install Custom Libraries from ZIP Files